June 28 2023

 A Lot is Happening in AI

 With the rapid rise of ChatGPT and the technology behind it, we are starting to see AI and search collide.
 While AI technology was already operating in the background of our current search experience, these newer additions are far more visible.
-At this point, you may be asking what’s the difference between ChatGPT, Bard, the new Bing, and Google Search Labs.
+At this point, you may be asking what’s the difference between ChatGPT and Gemini vs the AI features in Bing and Google?

 We define these AI offerings in this blog, how they affect search, and what they mean by a search generative experience.
 Finally, we’ll explore what all these advancements mean for your digital marketing strategies.